Learn About LIHEAP in Iowa

 If you intend to apply for LIHEAP in Iowa, it is also important to know that the program includes the Weatherization Assistance Program, which is designed to aid in reducing heating and cooling costs for low income households by improving a home’s energy efficacy.
 By making homes more efficient, a household’s energy bills are reduced, which can reduce the need for assistance in future years.
 Weatherization services that are provided to qualifying residents include minor home repairs, a reduction in air infiltration and the installation of insulation.

-What are the Iowa LIHEAP eligibility Guidelines?
+What are the Iowa LIHEAP requirements?

 Before you apply for utility bill assistance for low income families in Iowa, you are strongly encouraged to review the eligibility requirements that are associated within this program in order to determine whether your household may be eligible for aid.
 The Iowa LIHEAP program only provides benefits to Iowa residents and nonresidents will be referred to their home state programs for assistance.
 In addition to meeting residency requirements, each household member must be either a U.S. citizen or a legal alien in order to qualify for benefits.